0xn3va/cheat-sheets/CI CD/Github/actions.md

 AUUYBYBGG5FM52VMJQPIF5DCNFBZA
 ```

-In the case of a GitHub Runner registration token disclosure, an attacker can register a malicious runner, takeover jobs, and gain full access to secrets and code.
+In the case of a GitHub Runner registration token disclosure, an attacker can register a malicious runner, take over jobs, and gain full access to secrets and code.

-You can use the next request to check a registration token (or):
+You can use the next request to check a registration token:

 ```http
 POST /actions/runner-registration HTTP/1.1